Mathématique: Chapter 4

 “What do you mean ‘no’.”

 Rush looked down and away, a muscle in his cheek twitching subtly.
 “How trite.
-Can you at least—call someone to get me a computer?”
+Can you at least call someone to get me a computer?”

-“No, I don’t think so.
-I think that right now, on a Friday night at twenty three hundred hours in the middle of a power play by the Lucian Alliance, getting you a computer is pretty low down on everyone’s priority list.”
+“I don’t think so.
+I think that on a Friday night, at 2300 hours, in the middle of a power play by the Lucian Alliance, getting you a computer is pretty low on everyone’s priority list.”

 “What if I were dying.”